Practical information

 Important note

-We recommend booking tickets for NordMAB early.
+We recommend booking tickets early.
 A combination of tourism booming and the prices of flights reduced means that fight for airtickets are harder than any of the fights the norse vikings experienced back in the days.
 The flights for specific dates might sell out as early as one month ahead.

 If the travel advice seem a bit overwhelming, feel free to contact us at ingridmarie@loveutvikling.no or orjan@loveutvikling.no – we'll be happy to overwhelm you a little more!